Practical Ways To STOP Yelling At Your Children

 Many parents who scream can relate to this scenario: "If I don't scream, my child won't listen to me."
 If your child understands their mistake and why you scream, they will do what you say.

 A few times children are naughty and do not listen to their parents, and the frustrated parent yells at the child.
 Parents often shout and even abuse their children.
 Such a disciplinary tactic may increase the risk of behavioral issues to their children.

 Parents who tend to shout and shame their children could actually do them a lot of harm in the long run.
 While it can help parents express frustration in the short term.
-When children hear a parent scream, they feel terrible which may lead to psychological effects, but they don't understand what they're doing, and they don't know it's wrong.
+When children hear a parent scream, they feel terrible, but they don't understand what they're doing, and they don't know it's wrong.

 The problem is that shouting at the children doesn't help them to concentrate on what you want them to do.
 If you shout at your children, you can make them stop what they are doing, but it is not the same as shouting at them when you raise your voice.

 How Do I Stop Yelling?
 Well, let us see how:

 When you yell at your children, take the time to find ways to change your behavior, no matter how young or old your child is.
 Give your children the responsibility to take control and remind them how to do it.

 Feeling anger and coping with it in a positive and healthy way can also be a chance to set a good example for yourself and your children.